Wondering how Moroccan mint tea benefits the skin? And the rest of the body? AND your mental health?

 They are definitely not immune.
-It’s actually the Moroccan mint tea’s benefits that bolster their mind, body and soul against the heat, packed as it is with lashings of mint.
+It’s actually the Moroccan mint tea’s benefits that bolster their mind, body and soul against the heat.

 They also loosen congestion, break up coughs, chase away bad breath, inhibit the growth of bacteria and fungus, help with nasal allergies, cleanse the blood and clear up skin disorders (like acne).

 Add in all the already-established benefits of green tea and you have a potent blend that’s not only unusually cooling but also packed with enough health and beauty benefits to have me chasing up the best Moroccan mint tea recipe that can be recreated outside of Morocco.

 Fortunately, it’s a pretty simple task.
-All you need is a handful of mint leaves (fresh spearmint works best but any garden variety will do the job), some green tea (again, gunpowder green tea holds up best against the assertive flavours of mint but any green tea will work) and the sweetener of your choice.
+All you need is a handful of mint leaves (fresh spearmint works best but any garden variety will do the job), some green tea (gunpowder green tea holds up best against the assertive flavours of mint but any green tea will work) and the sweetener of your choice.

 1. Bring water to a boil.
 Turn off heat, add the mint and allow to steep for 5 minutes.

 2. Return the water to a boil, turn heat to lowest setting, then add the green tea and sweetener (I normally use 2 teaspoons of brown sugar).
 Allow everything to lightly simmer for no more than 3 minutes as green tea becomes bitter when steeped too long.